caio-messias/lunatik/README.md

 print(rcu.somekey)
 ```

-Notice that, in lua code, you don't need to take care of locks and mutexes manually, as these are handled in the C side and that by utilizing RCU we can guarantee that the data will always be accessible and never corrupted.
+Notice that, in Lua code, you don't need to take care of locks and mutexes manually, as these are handled in the C side and that by utilizing RCU we can guarantee that the data will always be accessible and never corrupted.